-Taiwan visa free privilege for Philippines passport holders is extended until July 31, 2020.
-Filipino citizens can stay in Taiwan for 14 days without the need for a visa according to the website of Taipei Economic and Cultural Office (TECO) in the Philippines.
+Taiwan’s visa exemption privilege for Philippine passport holders is extended until July 31, 2023.
+Filipino citizens can stay in Taiwan for 14 days without the need for a visa according to the website of the Taipei Economic and Cultural Office (TECO) in the Philippines.

-All Filipinos including former OFWs who work in Taiwan can enter the said country for the purpose of tourism, visiting relatives, attending functions, events, business, and transit without the need to secure a visa or E-visa.
+All Filipinos including former OFWs can travel to Taiwan for the purpose of tourism, visiting relatives, attending functions, events, business, and transit without the need to secure a visa or E-visa until July 31, 2023.

-Taiwan’s visa-free initiative, however, is on a 9-month trial period from November 2017 to July 31, 2018.
+Taiwan’s visa exemption scheme for Filipinos is evaluated every year.
 The 14 days stay duration is not extendable, visitors need to leave Taiwan before the end of the said duration.

-Filipinos can Enjoy Visa Free travel to Taiwan if they have these 4 Requirements
+Filipinos can travel to Taiwan without a Visa if they have these 4 Requirements

 - Return air ticket to the Philippines, ticket and visa (if required) to the next destination

-- Properly filled up ‘Arrival Card’ which is given by airline and cruise ship crew
+- Properly filled up the ‘Arrival Card’ which is given by the airline and cruise ship crew

-There are instances where Filipinos are denied of entry in Taiwan, that is when they have bad records or previously overstayed in the latter.
+There are instances where Filipinos are denied entry to Taiwan, that is when they have bad records or previously overstayed in the latter.
 Also, when they are not able to demonstrate that they have enough funds to support themselves while in Taiwan.

-Airline Companies that have flights going to Taiwan
+What are the Airline Companies that have Direct Flights to Taiwan?

-There are 8 plus flights per day going to Taipei.
+There are 5 airline companies coming from Ninoy Aquino International Airport (NAIA) in Manila that have direct daily flights to Taipei, Taiwan.
+There are around 8 plus flights per day going to Taipei.
 The airline companies that have direct flights are:

 - EVA Air